metrorailings/OwlBlog/content/posts/week-9-circa-picks.md

 their defensive front schools Atlanta's overmatched offensive line.

 **Atlanta covers if**
 the Falcons catch New Orleans sleeping this week coming off a big win against a bitter rival.
+For whatever reason, the Saints are known to let easy games like this slip out of their hands, especially after momentous wins.

 ***